-- Letters of recommendation: one from your professor or tutor, and another from your head of studies or from your dean, vice-dean or rector)
+- Letters of recommendation: one from your professor / tutor, and another from your Head of studies / Dean.

-- An official copy of your passport, identity card, or residence permit (NIE)
+- Copy of your passport, I.D. or residence permit (NIE).

-- Additional documents: a portfolio of your work and any other diploma or prize which you feel will give us a better overview of you, your achievements and your interests.
+- Additional documents: a portfolio of your work, diploma or prize which you feel will give us a better overview of you, your achievements and your interests.

 - All official documents that the Admissions department requires must be translated to Spanish or English.
 For any questions/doubts please do not hesitate to email your advisor at: firstname.lastname@example.org

-- N.B.: A portfolio of creative work is required for the Bachelor in Architecture program.
+- A portfolio of creative work is required for the Bachelor in Architecture program and the Bachelor in Design.
 Candidates should put together a dossier providing examples of their work and illustrating their creativity, artistic talent and design skills.